softwarefactory-project/sf-docs/docs/faqs.rst

       roles:
         - elasticsearch

-Note that sfconfig.py won't disable a service previously deployed.
+Note that sfconfig won't disable a service previously deployed.

 How to setup a mirror on swift for external dependencies ?